Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 In another suit, Trump’s presidential campaign asked a judge to stop all processing of absentee ballots in Michigan.

 In that case, a Republican election observer said she’d been given a sticky note by an unnamed poll worker, alleging that late-arriving ballots were being counted improperly.
-But she couldn’t provide the poll worker’s name, or any other proof.
+But she couldn’t provide the poll worker’s name or any other proof.

 A judge rejected that, saying that the GOP’s evidence was inadmissible as hearsay.
-The judge also said that — because Trump’s campaign had waited until late afternoon on Wednesday to file — their suit was moot.
+The judge also said that — because Trump’s campaign had waited until late afternoon on Wednesday to file — its suit was moot.

-“By the time this action was filed, the votes had largely been counted, and the counting is now complete,” Judge Cynthia Diane Stephens wrote on Friday.
+“By the time this action was filed, the votes had largely been counted, and the counting is now complete,” Judge Cynthia Diane Stephens wrote Friday.

 Meanwhile, Republican National Committee Chairwoman Ronna McDaniel raised another series of claims during a news conference Friday in Bloomfield Hills, Mich., alleging that election workers in Detroit were told to backdate certain ballots.
 Detroit officials denied the accusation.

 McDaniel acknowledged that her allegations had not been fully vetted and said the information had been shared with federal prosecutors.
 A Justice Department official said the information McDaniel provided has been referred to the FBI.
-It was unclear what, if any, action they planned to take.
+It was unclear what, if any, action the agency planned to take.
 An FBI spokeswoman in Detroit referred a reporter to the U.S. attorney’s office, which declined to comment.

 McDaniel also asserted that 2,000 Republican ballots in Rochester Hills, Mich., had been “given to Democrats . . . due to a clerical error.”